Call Us Before You Pay any Ticket Fines

 - Class 2 Misdemeanor: One to 30 days

-- Class 3 Misdemeanor: One to 10 days
+- Class 3 Misdemeanor: One to ten days

 North Carolina utilizes a more complex sentencing grid for felonies.
 The court will look at the class of the felony charge as well as your criminal history to determine the minimum and maximum term of imprisonment.
-When charged with a misdemeanor or felony traffic offense, contact a skilled traffic violation lawyer from Randall & Stump, PLLC immediately.
+When charged with a misdemeanor or felony traffic violation, contact Randall & Stump, Criminal Defense Attorneys immediately.